tj/should.js/Readme.md

 Before contribute something:

-1. Your code looks like all other code - all project should look like it was written by one man, always.
+1. Your code should look like all the other code - this project should look like it was written by one man, always.
-2. If you want propose something - just create issue and describe your question with much description as you can.
+2. If you want propose something - just create an issue and describe your question with as much description as you can.
-3. Please never send issues or pull requests about code style, jshint violations etc - i do not accept it (and you will spend your time for free).
+3. Please never send issues or pull requests about code style, jshint violations etc - I do not accept it (and you will spend your time for free).
-4. If you think you have some general receipt, consider create PR with it.
+4. If you think you have some general improvement, consider creating a pull request with it.
-5. If you not sure if you receipt enough general just create your own plugin for should.js. (see should.use and Assertion.add usage).
+5. If you are not sure whether your improvement is general enough, just create your own plugin for should.js. (see should.use and Assertion.add usage).
-6. If you add new code it should be covered by tests, no tests - no code.
+6. If you add new code, it should be covered by tests.
+No tests - no code.
-7. If you find bug (or at least you think it is a bug), create issue with library version and test case that I can run and see what are you talking about, or at least full steps that I can reproduce it.
+7. If you find bug (or at least you think it is a bug), create an issue with the library version and test case that I can run and see what are you talking about, or at least full steps by which I can reproduce it.

 ## OMG IT EXTENDS OBJECT???!?!@